 Following strong positive preclinical data, including a simian study in which immunization with INO-5150 generated strong and robust T-cell immune responses, and a murine study in which treatment with INO-5150 induced potent antibody and T-cell responses, Inovio plans to advance its prostate cancer immunotherapy into human trials.
 We intend to initiate a phase I clinical study in the third quarter of 2015.

 In 2013, more than 238,000 new cases were diagnosed and over 29,000 men died from prostate cancer in the U.S. alone.
 The development of a new treatment for prostate cancer would be a significant medical advancement given that present treatment options (surgery, radiation and hormone deprivation), while somewhat effective, all carry deleterious side effects and are often not a long-term cure.

 INO-5150 prostate cancer immunotherapy

-Inovio plans to initiate a phase I clinical trial for INO-5150 in the second quarter of 2015.
+Inovio plans to initiate a phase I clinical trial for INO-5150 in the third quarter of 2015.

 INO-5150 SynCon® prostate cancer immunotherapy

 In a completed monkey trial, vaccinations with Inovio's SynCon® DNA immune therapy for prostate cancer generated robust T cell immune responses in monkeys.
 The level of T cell responses from this study was similar to the level of T cell responses observed from a previously conducted monkey study of VGX-3100, Inovio's immunotherapy for cervical cancer and dysplasia.

 In a prior study in mice, INO-5150 immunization induced potent antibody and T cell responses, providing initial evidence that its concept for a therapeutic DNA vaccine comprising a broader collection of antigens, administered with Inovio's electroporation-based delivery technology, would improve the breadth and effectiveness of a prostate cancer immunotherapy.